SwapnilDivate/Amazon-Clone/README.md

 # project1
-My first project of creating a clone with html and css
+created an Amazon Clone with html and css.